Introduction

 Tools

-This section will cover setup of various tools that can help you with development of tt-forge-fe.
+This page covers setup of various tools that can help you with development of TT-Forge-FE.
+The sections include:

 Pre-commit